ronpang/WizFi360-cpy/README.md

 2. [Adafruit circuit python bundle][link-adafruit] - Use the latest version from adafruit bundle page [ESP AT control or download from this github]

 ### Required Libraries from adafruit bundle:
-1. adafruit_espatcontrol library or this library
+1. adafruit_espatcontrol library or [this library][link-library]
 2. adafruit_request

 ### Required codes to run example codes
-1. secret.py (from examples) -> Please modified the information to allow WizFi360 to connect your personal AP and adafruit IO.
+1. [Secret.py][link-secret] -> Please modified the information to allow WizFi360 to connect your personal AP and adafruit IO.
 2. Example codes

 ### Programming and debug software